 Ensure funds in the IWMC are capable of site remediation and managing contingencies.

-The user fees will be decided after detailed consultations with the households and businesses in the island.
+Regularly review the user fees and conduct detailed consultations with the households and businesses in the island on the financial sustainability of IWMC operations.

 11.6 UTILITIES AND FUEL